 Why not use an overhang gauge instead?

-Does every cartridge need precise alignment?
+Does every cartridge require precise alignment?

-What else do I need to know to setup my turntable?
+What else do I need to know to set up my turntable?